ibm-cloud-docs/openwhisk/namespaces.md

   ```
   {: pre}

 2. Create an IAM-enabled namespace.
 Optional: Include a description for your namespace by using the `-n` or `--description` flag.
-If your description is longer than one word it must be in quotations.
+If your description is longer than one word, it must be in quotations.

   ```
   ibmcloud fn namespace create <namespace_name> [--description <"description of your namespace">]